Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/divine-smite-2024.md

 school: "Evocation"
 comp:
   - V
-duration: "Instantaneous
+duration: "Instantaneous"
-cast_time: "Bonus Action
+cast_time: "Bonus Action"
 description: |
   The target takes an extra 2d8 Radiant damage from the attack.
 The damage increases by 1d8 if the target is a Fiend or an Undead.
 excerpt: "The target takes an extra 2d8 Radiant damage from the attack."